ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     content
       The input contents for the DD.

-      *dd_input* supports single or multiple lines of input.

       Multi-line input can be provided as a multi-line string or a list of strings with 1 line per list item.